How to Intentionally Foster

 Thankfully, I work with like-minded rock star teachers who also see the necessity of belonging.
 So, to cultivate a sense of belonging, we started our school year with an Identity Unit in Advisory*.
 The Identity Unit centered on creating an All About Me poster.
 And today I am sharing it with you.

 Here's a quick look at how this All About Me poster fosters belonging:

 - Makes students the center of attention!
 From the second, you walk into school, students are the primary focal point as their posters line the hallways.

-- Gives teachers and schoolmates a window into each student’s life beyond their school persona.
-I love wondering the halls reading into the lives of each student!
+- Gives teachers and schoolmates a window into each student's life beyond their school persona.
+I love wandering the halls reading into the lives of each student!

 - Creates an opportunity to discover commonalities with other students and teachers that may not come up in general classroom conversation.

 - Let's students know we (teachers) are interested in their lives beyond our content area.